 Ready to try using drag-and-drop states but not sure where to start?
 Here are some great resources to help you get the hang of it!

-Want to try something you learned here, but don’t have Storyline 3?
-Download a free 60-day trial right here.
-Or you can try Articulate 360, which includes Storyline 360—the latest version of Storyline with continuously updated new features.
+Want to try something you learned here, but don’t have Storyline?
+Download a free trial of Articulate 360, which includes Storyline 360—the latest version of Storyline with continuously updated new features.
 And come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
 If you have any questions, please share them in the comments.